MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 ## Maven Plugins for Azure Services

 Maven plugins for Azure services let you extend your Maven development workflows to Azure, testing your Java applications locally and then deploying them to Azure services in a single step - in a way that integrates with Azure authentication methods and Azure Role-Based Access Control.
 The [Maven plugin for Azure App Service](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/README.md) helps you deploy Maven Java Web application projects to Azure App Service and to custom containers in App Service.
-The [Maven plugin for Azure Spring Apps](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Spring-Apps) helps you deploy Maven Spring Boot application projects to Azure Spring Apps.
-And the [Maven plugin for Azure Functions](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Functions) helps you deploy Maven serverless Java application projects to Azure Functions.
+The [Maven plugin for Azure Functions](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Functions) helps you deploy Maven serverless Java application projects to Azure Functions.

 :::image type="content" source="media/maven.png" alt-text="Diagram that shows a laptop screen with the text 'mvn azure-webapp:deploy' and the heading Deploy Java Web App and Dependencies in One Step." border="false":::